Sustainability

 Client-centric engagement

-Wells Fargo Commercial Banking provides comprehensive financial solutions designed to meet the needs of emerging middle-market and mid-corporate businesses, and government, institutional, and not-for-profit clients.
-Examples of these capabilities include tax equity financing for large-scale clean energy projects in our Renewable Energy & Environmental Finance team and cash management and core banking services for emerging cleantech start-ups in our Technology Banking group.
+Wells Fargo Commercial Banking provides comprehensive financial solutions designed to meet the needs of middle-market businesses, mid-corporate businesses, and government, institutional, and not-for-profit clients.
+Examples of these capabilities include cash management and core banking services for emerging sustainable tech start-ups in our Technology Banking group and tax equity financing for large-scale clean energy projects in our Renewable Energy & Environmental Finance team.

 Wells Fargo provides financing to our individual customers, including those interested in clean energy technologies and sustainable products for their homes and small businesses.
-For example, our Auto lending team finances electric vehicle (EV) loans helping to enable households to purchase vehicles with zero tailpipe emissions.
+For example, our Auto lending team, through a network of dealers and manufacturers, finances electric vehicle (EV) loans for households that purchase vehicles with zero tailpipe emissions.

 Sustainable finance

-At Wells Fargo, we support our clients and customers in pursuing these opportunities.
+At Wells Fargo, we support our clients and customers in pursuing their objectives which may include sustainability-related opportunities.
 In 2021, Wells Fargo set a goal to finance or facilitate $500 billion in sustainable finance by 2030 to support our clients and customers as they pursue opportunities in both existing and emerging areas of sustainability.
-For more information on sustainable finance activities that count toward our goal, see Sustainable Finance at Wells Fargo December 2025 (PDF).
+For more information on sustainable finance activities that count toward our goal, see Sustainable Finance at Wells Fargo (PDF).

 $500 billion sustainable finance goal (by the end of 2030)